esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_remligbut.png
     :align: right

-If you'd like to control a remote light which appears as an entity in Home Assistant from a toggle (checkable) :ref:`lvgl-wgt-btn`, first you need to import the light state into ESPHome, and then control it using a service call:
+If you'd like to control a remote light which appears as an entity in Home Assistant from a checkable (toggle) :ref:`lvgl-wgt-btn`, first you need to import the light state into ESPHome, and then control it using a service call:

 .. code-block:: yaml